Lambert W random variables and their applications in loss modelling: The Lambert Function and Its Properties

-\end{definition}
+\end{Definition}

-Note also that, in general, the function $W(x)$ can be defined for real or complex arguments, and Equation \eqref{eq:Wfun} has infinitely many solutions, most of which are complex.
-Following the notation by \citep{Corless1996}, we denote the different branches of the function by $W_{k}(x)$, where the branch index $k \in \{0,\pm 1, \pm 2, \dots\}$ and $x \in \mathbb{C}$.
-For real $x$, all branches besides $W_{0}(x)$ and $W_{-1}(x)$ are complex.
-For $x \in \left(-\infty,-\frac{1}{e}\right)$, the equation has only complex solutions.
-We denote the branch corresponding to $W(x) \geq -1$ by $W_{0}(x)$ and call it the principal branch, and the branch corresponding to $W(x) \leq -1$ by $W_{-1}(x)$ and call it the non-principal branch.
+Note that, in~general, the~function $W(x)$ can be defined for real or complex arguments, and~that Equation \eqref{eq:Wfun} has infinitely many solutions, most of which are complex.
+Following the notation of \citep{Corless1996}, we denote the different branches of the function by $W_{k}(x)$, where the branch index $k \in \{0,\pm 1, \pm 2, \dots\}$ and $x \in \mathbb{C}$.
+For real $x$, all branches other than $W_{0}(x)$ and $W_{-1}(x)$ are complex.
+For~$x \in \left(-\infty,-\frac{1}{e}\right)$, the~equation has only complex solutions.
+We denote the branch corresponding to $W(x) \geq -1$ by $W_{0}(x)$, which we call the principal branch, and~the branch corresponding to $W(x) \leq -1$ by $W_{-1}(x)$, which we call the non-principal~branch.